Perico Larrañaga: Death and legacy

-Larrañaga died young on 26 February 1909, at the tender age of just 23, for unknown reasons.
+Larrañaga died young on 26 February 1909, at the age of just 23, for unknown reasons.
 He had two brothers, Marcos and Adolfo.

 In 2013, the Encartaciones Museum, in the Avellaneda Meeting House, in Sopuerta, held a temporary exhibition that compiles the connection between this Biscayan region and the Left Bank with Athletic in the last century, and Larrañaga received special attention as the club's first-ever Encartado.
 Since Larrañaga made his debut with the red and white shirt in 1902, until the last debut of Erik Morán in 2012, more than 70 players from what in other times was Las Encartaciones have played for Athletic.